 You don’t want to smell your litter box before you see either.
 So try and find a kitty litter that has some odor control.

-In times past, cat owners had serious concerns about the safety of self cleaning litter boxes.
+In times past, owners had serious concerns about the safety of self cleaning litter boxes.
 Now technology has significantly improved and so have the resulting pet products.

-Automatic litter boxes have sensors to ensure they don’t attempt to begin cleaning while your kitty’s trying to do their business.
+Auto litter boxes have sensors to ensure they don’t attempt to begin cleaning while your kitty’s trying to do their business.

 Why won’t my cat use their new automatic litter box?